|Bicycling Street Smarts|

 When you're stopping - in a car, on a bicycle or on foot - your weight shifts to the front.
 You see this happen every day.
 When you're running and stop suddenly, you have to put a foot out in front of yourself to keep from toppling forward.
 In the same way, when you stop a car, it "nosedives" as more weight goes to the front wheels.

 When stopping your bike, the weight also goes to the front wheel.
-Try a little experiment: Walk along next to your bike.
+Try a little experiment: Walk along next to your bicycle with your hands in their normal positions on the handlebars .
 Squeeze the front brake lever.
-The bike will stop quickly, but the rear wheel will rise off the ground.
+The bicycle will stop quickly, but the rear wheel will rise off the ground.

 Also try squeezing the rear brake lever.
 Braking will be weak, and the rear tire will